Sociology in Everyday Life

 Introduces the sociological perspective and the scientific study of human social behavior.
 Focuses on the core concepts, theories, and research on human interactions within social groups and how people are shaped by their social locations (status, roles, race, class, sex, age, etc.) within society's structures, stratification systems, and institutions, and by cultural processes such as socialization and group dynamics.
-Prerequisite: RD 115 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

-- Apply sociological perspectives and the sociological imagination in their everyday lives, to reflect on structural and cultural contexts and current events.
+- Apply sociological perspectives and the sociological imagination in their everyday lives, to reflect on structural/cultural contexts and current events.

 Outcome Assessment Strategies